tersesystems/echopraxia-plusscala/README.md

 Q: What does this mean for operations?

 A: Echopraxia makes your application more observable through structured logging and automatic "call-by-name" methods that can capture request and trace contexts.
 Echopraxia also targets managing logging on a budget -- determining "when to log" on an already deployed application.
 All logging statements in Echopraxia are based around fields and values, and can incorporate complex conditional logic that can alter [logging at runtime](https://github.com/tersesystems/dynamic-debug-logging), down to individual statements.

+Q: Is this a replacement for SLF4J / Log4J / Logback?

+You can use Echopraxia and your usual logging framework side by side in the same application.
+Echopraxia sends correctly formatted structured logging messages to the underlying framework and is well behaved, tracking the implementations enabled logging levels and filters.

 ## Logger